Open source risk policies generally fall into one of several categories:

 Vulnerabilities | Vulnerabilities indicate security weaknesses or flaws in the dependencies used by a software project.
 They can pose risks to the overall security and stability of a project.
 Raises findings for projects where vulnerabilities are detected. | Critical |

-Flag Phantom Dependencies | Raise findings when dependencies are used in source code but not declared in the package’s manifest files.
-These dependencies are called phantom dependencies and are detected during the deep scan.
-They are not detected while performing the --quick-scan . |
+Flag Phantom Dependencies | Raises findings for dependencies that are used in source code but not declared in the package’s manifest files.
+These dependencies are called phantom dependencies and are detected during deep scans.
+They are not detected during a --quick-scan . |

 Medium |